 CVPR, 2022

-We propose a new Vector Quantization method for latent features that improves reconstruction performance on images.
-By decomposing the features in the latent space and learning an auto-encoder end-to-end we show that it implicitly decouples the features and leads to improved reconstruction performance.
+A Vector Quantization method for latent features that improves image reconstruction.
+Decomposing features in latent space and learning an auto-encoder end-to-end implicitly decouples features and improves reconstruction.

 Multimodal Phased Transformer for Sentiment Analysis

-Junyan Cheng*, Iordanis Fostiropoulos*, Barry Boehm, Mohammad Soleymani
+Iordanis Fostiropoulos*, Junyan Cheng*, Barry Boehm, Mohammad Soleymani (* equal contribution)

 EMNLP, 2021

-The quadratic complexity of the self-attention mechanism in Transformers limits their deployment in low-resource devices and makes their inference and training computationally expensive.
-We propose multimodal Sparse Phased Transformer (SPT) to alleviate the problem of self-attention complexity and memory footprint.
+The quadratic complexity of self-attention limits Transformer deployment on low-resource devices.
+We propose multimodal Sparse Phased Transformer (SPT) to alleviate self-attention's complexity and memory footprint.

 Learning Hyperbolic Representations of Topological Features